 A New Awareness

 Something else was transforming in my life at this time, on account of watching the Netflix documentary ‘What the Health’.
 Already a pescatarian I had heard the messages before, and I knew the reasons to move to a plant-based diet, but something about hearing the message was different this time.
 I REALLY heard it.
 It resonated with me.
-I connected with the message.
-I promoted the message.
-I adopted the message.
+I connected with the message, promoted the message, and adopted the message.
 And most importantly, I connected with the animals at the heart of the message.

 I decided I could not, would not, stand by passively any longer.

-I gave up fish.
-I abandoned eggs.
-I started exploring cruelty-free products.
-I found fun and fashionable vegan handbags and faux leather.
-I found faux suede and fur alternatives.
+So, I gave up fish, abandoned eggs, and I started exploring cruelty-free products.
+I found fun and fashionable vegan handbags and faux leather, suede and fur alternatives.
 I went as far as the research and development phase of launching a luxury vegan shoe line.

 Vegan shoes were the answer, until they weren’t